janicicpredrag/gclc/README.md

 # GCLC

 GCLC is a mathematical software for producing high-quality mathematical illustrations, for teaching mathematics, and for automated proving of geometry theorems.

 GCLC has been developed, with some idle years, since 1995.
 Its first release made public (web) was built in 1996.
 There were several substantial code revisions.
 The original version was written in pure C, and over time it turned into C++ (while some C remains are still there).
 The current version with graphical user interface uses Qt libraries.

-The application turned open-source in 2020, some 25 years after its very first version.
+The application was open-sourced in 2020, 25 years after its very first version.

 GCLC has a command-line and a graphical version.